open-voice-interoperability/website/site/content/join/_index.md

 ---
 title: Join us
 image: /img/aaron-huber-lnr-kngyj9g-unsplash.jpg
-heading: Why Join The Open Voice Network?
+heading: Join The Open Voice Network?
 description: >-
   Open Voice Network members will help shape the future of AI-voice in consumer-facing industries in areas of technology, value propositions,